Institutionalized (song)

-"Institutionalized" is the debut and only single released in 1983 from the eponymous debut album by American hardcore punk/crossover thrash band Suicidal Tendencies.
-It is one of the band's most popular songs and has remained a live staple since it was first played in 1982.
+"Institutionalized" is a song by American crossover thrash band Suicidal Tendencies from their eponymous debut studio album (1983).
+It was released as a music video in 1984, and as a single in 1988.
+One of the band's most popular songs, it has remained a live staple since it was first played in 1982.
 The song was re-recorded for the band's 1993 album Still Cyco After All These Years; this version was nominated for the Grammy for Best Metal Performance in 1994, but lost to Ozzy Osbourne's live version of "I Don't Want to Change the World".

 The original version of the song was featured on the long-out of print compilation album F.N.G., while the Still Cyco After All These Years version appears on Prime Cuts and Playlist: The Very Best of Suicidal Tendencies, which was not endorsed by the band.
 The song was also included in the 12-inch EP Institutionalised, which was released exclusively in the UK in 1988 after Suicidal Tendencies had risen in popularity.